Mechanical Widening needed for Large Radius of Road Curve Solution

 Variables Used

-Mechanical Widening on Horizontal Curves - (Measured in Meter) - Mechanical Widening on Horizontal Curves is the widening required to account for the off-tracking due to the rigidity of wheel based.
+Mechanical Widening on Horizontal Curves - (Measured in Meter) - Mechanical Widening on Horizontal Curves is the process of increasing the pavement width on horizontal curves to ensure safety and comfort of vehicles.

-Number of Lanes - Number of Lanes is the total no. of lanes a road is consisting.
+Number of Lanes - Number of Lanes is the total number of lanes on a road or highway, including both directions of travel, considered in superelevation design.

-Distance between Front and Rear Wheel - (Measured in Meter) - Distance between Front and Rear Wheel is the distance between the centers of the front and rear tires on a vehicle.
+Distance between Front and Rear Wheel - (Measured in Meter) - Distance between Front and Rear Wheel is the horizontal distance between the front and rear wheels of a vehicle on a curved road section.

-Mean Radius of Curve - (Measured in Meter) - Mean Radius of Curve is the mean radius of the horizontal curve of the road.
+Mean Radius of Curve - (Measured in Meter) - Mean Radius of Curve is the average radius of a curve section in road design, used to calculate superelevation and widening of the road.

 STEP 1: Convert Input(s) to Base Unit